 Items for Storage

-There are a hundred and one ways that you can pack a shipping container, and just as many tips that you can follow to make it effective.
+There are a hundred and one ways that you can pack our units, and just as many tips that you can follow to make it effective.
 Some of these include:

 - Use all available space – furniture drawers or cupboards can be used to store smaller items

 - Store the smallest items that you have collectively in labelled boxes instead of keeping them loose inside